laurencelundblade/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 applications.
 Choosing the right constraints on these encoding choices is one element of application protocol design.
-Defining predefined sets of such choices is a useful way to reduce variation between applications, enabling generic implementations.
+Having predefined sets of such choices is a useful way to reduce variation between applications, enabling generic implementations.

 {{Section 4.1 of RFC8949@-cbor}} provides a recommendation for a